-Progress reports will be sent out to all students during each grading period.
+Progress reports are printed and sent home with all students half way through the grading period.
 Report cards will be issued after each nine weeks of instruction and can be found on Progress Book.
 Please contact the school secretary for a paper copy.
-All incomplete work should be made up within one week after the end of the grading period.
-Incomplete work not made up within this time may result in a failing mark being recorded.
 Parents/guardians have on-going access to their student's academic progress through Progress Book.
 Contact the middle school office for information on how to receive login information.